nnnaad26/A-Network-QoS-Monitor-System-on-IP-Networks/README.md

 The system collects network performance metrics from Raspberry Pi monitoring nodes and provides real-time visibility through a centralized dashboard.

 ---
+## Research Context

+- Program: IISMA 2024
+- Institution: National Formosa University, Taiwan
+- Laboratory: IoT and Intelligent Cloud Application Laboratory
+- Field: Network Engineering & IoT

+---
 ## Problem

-Traditional network monitoring often focuses only on bandwidth utilization and may overlook important QoS indicators such as latency, jitter, and packet loss.
+Traditional network monitoring often focuses on bandwidth utilization while overlooking other critical Quality of Service (QoS) metrics such as latency, jitter, and packet loss.

-This project was developed to provide a more comprehensive view of network performance.
+As a result, network issues may remain undetected despite seemingly stable bandwidth conditions.

 ---

 ## Solution

-The proposed system consists of:

-- Raspberry Pi monitoring agents
-- MQTT communication layer
-- Centralized monitoring server
-- MariaDB database
-- Web-based dashboard
+To address this issue, a distributed QoS monitoring architecture was developed using Raspberry Pi agents, MQTT communication, MariaDB storage, and a web-based analytics dashboard.

+The platform continuously measures network performance and provides centralized visualization for administrators.

 ---